 Over the past year, the industry has struggled to keep up with its naming conventions for notable solutions.
 We’ve encountered a number of descriptions for software that falls into this subject-matter area.
 They include talent portals, vendor management systems, freelancing platforms, online marketplaces (for general overarching systems), and added to this are a variety of very pointy software-as-a-service functional apps that perform very specific tasks.

-Technology to serve a variety of stakeholders
+Flexible workforce technology serves a variety of stakeholders

 At one time, enterprise software (used by businesses to automate processes and capture data into a system of record) was built for employees to use.
 Then, companies like Amazon, LinkedIn and Facebook changed all that.
 Today, most companies are thinking in terms of ‘ecosystems’ to serve their communities of interest.
 In modern cloud-based systems, a ‘USER’ can be a customer, supplier or contractor who logs into a common IT environment to find information, enter it, or act on it.